Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 #### As A First Time User:

-1. As a user I want to be able login/out.
+1. As a user I expect the program to be secure.
-2.
-3.
-4.
-5.
-6.
+2. I want to be able register my login credentials.
+3. I want to be able to view data on the company spreadsheet.
+4. I want to be able to add data on the company spreadsheet.
+5. I want to be able to remove data on the company spreadsheet.
+6. I want to be able retrieve pre-caluculated financial data.
 7.

 #### As A Returning User:

-8.
-9.
+8. I expect to be able to login using my pre-registered credentials.
+9. I expect the program to work the same regardless of browser or device.
 10.
-11.

 #### As A Site Owner:

-12. I want the program to require authorisation before it begins.
+11. I want the program to be protected and require authorisation before it begins.
+12. I want users to be able to manipulate spreadsheet data.
 13. I want users to interact with the program hasslefree.
 14. I want users to receive error messages and provide solutions.
 15. I want the program to loop to the start once users have finished.